henryroe/ztv/README.md

 ![](screenshots/random_noise4.png)

-There's a lot more you can do from the command line if you explore *ztv*, especially in an exploration-friendly environment like [ipython](http://ipython.org/).
+There's a lot more you can do from the command line if you play with *ztv*, especially in an exploration-friendly environment like [ipython](http://ipython.org/).
 And, anything you can do from the command line can be done from the GUI.

 Download an iconic FITS image from the web and display it: